 WWI Trips for Primary Students

 - After lunch visit Memorial Museum Passchendaele 1917, with a realistic British underground bunker system, trenches, shelters and galleries.
-Continue to a pottery workshop to take an active part in the Coming World Remember Me remembrance project.
-Return to Grosvenor Hall for a final night.

-- After lunch return to your school.
+- Depart Ypres & return to school.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.

 Subject Specific Excursions

 Many of those who died in 1917 fighting to capture the village are buried in the nearby Tyne Cot Cemetery, the largest Commonwealth war cemetery in the world.

 The famous British war memorial of WW1 has the names of 54,896 missing soldiers are engraved on its walls.
 The Last Post, the traditional final salute to the fallen, honors the memory of soldiers who died in Ypres.
 Members of the local Fire Brigade play at 8pm every single night and aim to maintain this daily act of homage in perpetuity.

 The museum exhibits a superbly realistic British underground bunker system, where you can see the communication and the dressing post, headquarters and dorms, portraying a memorable impression of the battle of Passchendaele which took place in 1917, in which 500,000 people lost their lives.